 Before you undertake any kind of work on your machine, you should unplug it from the mains first.
 This will prevent potential electric shocks or other damage while work is being carried out.

-If you think there could be an unsolved problem lurking in your machine, check out our article, “How to diagnose common washing machine problems”, before you begin.
+If you think there could be an unsolved problem lurking in your machine, it would be worthwhile looking into common washing machine problems, before you begin.

 Why is there still water in my washing machine?

-The honest answer is there are a few possibilities why your washing machine won’t drain all the water.
+There are a few possibilities as to why your washing machine won’t drain all the water.
 For example, it may have a clogged drain hose or a broken pump.
 A broken lid switch or belt could also be to blame.
 Sometimes it may be as simple as a jammed hose, but whatever the reason, the water will need to be drained from the washing machine before the problem can be diagnosed.